shocquu/portfolio-v2/content/featured/GTA Colors/index.md

     - Blend4Web
 ---

-A web app containing user-made colors for GTA Online.
-Browse premade swatches, sample them from an image or use the configurator for live preview.
-It comes with a bookmarklet to make saving colors to [Social Club](https://socialclub.rockstargames.com/) easier.
+A web app containing user-made colors for [Social Club](https://socialclub.rockstargames.com/) to be used in GTA Online.
+Browse premade swatches, sample them from an image, or use the configurator for live preview.
+It comes with a bookmarklet to make saving colors easier.